bburns/LanguageModels/doc/report/Report.md

 with the given datasets or input data has been thoroughly documented.
 Complications that occurred during the coding process are discussed. -->

+The texts will first be preprocessed to remove punctuation and converted to lowercase.

+For the training step, the baseline trigram predictor will be fed all word triples, which will be accumulated in the nested dictionaries and converted to probabilities.
+For the RNN predictor, all word sequences or skip-grams will be fed to the network and trained until its output is close to the correct final word.

+For the testing step, the baseline predictor will be fed random tuples of words, and the top *k* predicted words will be compared against the actual word, and an accuracy score tallied.
+For the RNN predictor, the same process will be used.

+Training sets of increasing sizes will be used - 1k, 10k, 100k, 1 million words,
+and the results recorded for comparison.
+Timing and memory information will also be recorded for all processes for later analysis.